One running back, one tight end, and three wide receivers.

 Advanced Metrics

-A predictive college football rating system associated with efficiency, explosiveness, tempo, and opponent adjustment.
+SP+ is a predictive rating system built around efficiency, explosiveness, tempo, and opponent adjustment.

 Positions